git-town/git-town/DEVELOPMENT.md

 The source code for the [website](https://www.git-town.com) is in the [website](website) folder.
 This folder contains its own [Makefile](website/Makefile) for activities related to working on the website.
-To work on the website, cd into the `website` folder and run `make setup` to download the necessary tooling and then `make serve` to start a local development server.
+To work on the website, cd into the `website` folder and run
+<code type="make/command" dir="website">make setup</code> to download the
+necessary tooling and then
+<code type="make/command" dir="website">make serve</code> to start a local
+development server.
 The production site auto-updates on changes to the `main` branch.
 The site hoster is [Netlify](https://www.netlify.com).
 Netlify configuration is in [netlify.toml](netlify.toml).